Judge in war crimes case against Navy SEAL weighs dismissal motion

 The defense specifically has accused Navy lawyers of conducting illegal surveillance of defense attorneys and news media by way of electronic tracking software secretly embedded in emails sent to the defense.

-In court, prosecutors have said the email "auditing tools" they used were designed merely to detect the flow of emails without revealing their content.
+In court, prosecutors have said the email "auditing tools" they used were designed merely to detect the flow of emails without revealing their content, and were aimed at pinpointing the source of leaks from case files sealed by the judge.

 The judge, Navy Captain Aaron Rugh, has said he did not ask for or order any such surveillance, but the defense contends he was apparently aware of it, calling into question his impartiality.

+Timothy Parlatore, a civilian lawyer leading Gallagher's defense, also said the Navy's Judge Advocate General's Office undermined fairness of the proceedings by issuing a statement last week saying the government was acting "as part of a lawful, authorized and legitimate investigation."

+Parlatore said such "undue command influence" over the judge bolsters his arguments for throwing out the case.

-Barring an outright dismissal, which is seen as unlikely, the defense is asking that the lead prosecutor, Commander Christopher Czaplak, be disqualified from the case.
-He also has entered a motion seeking recusal of the judge.
+Barring an outright dismissal, the defense is asking that the lead prosecutor, Commander Christopher Czaplak, be disqualified from the case.
+He also has entered a motion potentially seeking recusal of the judge.

 If those motions are denied, and the case otherwise remains on track, jury selection is set to start on June 10.
 The trial originally had been due to start last week but was postponed over the misconduct allegations.